owulveryck/blog/content/post/evalc-space-oddity.md

 What I need is a sort of _eval_ function that would trigger the execution of the evaluation on another host instead of another goroutine.

 I do not care about catching the result of the execution as it will be posted to the tuple space.
-If I need more coordination between the actors of this RPC, I can encode them using the in/out mechanism of  linda.
+Indeed, if more coordination between the actors of this RPC is needed, it can be encoded using the in/out mechanism of linda.

+The actual linda design does not allow this.
+That's why I have decided to introduce a new primitive called _evalc_ (for eval compute...
+Yeah I know, I have imagination)

 # Implementing _evalc_

+## First attempt

 # Runtime